KamCioGIT/-Black-Dimond-Roleplay-/[jim]/jim-mechanic/install.md

 ---
 # Item installation
-- Add the image files from the zip to your `qb-inventory > html > images` folder
+- Add the image files from the zip to your `qs-inventory > html > images` folder

 - Add these lines to your qb-core > shared lua under the Items section
 ```lua